da5nsy/ReproducibleResearch/episodes/introduction.md

 ## The bottom line...
 - Replication issues aren't always products of malicious intent
 - honest errors happen... a lot!
 - (Although, check out Data Colada's blog posts on Harvard Univeristy professor researching honesty, who was caught for falsifying their data)

+## Is there really a crisis?
+### The Reproducibility Crisis

+::::::::::::::::::::::::::::::::::::: discussion

+#### Nature paper - 1,500 scientists lift the lid on reproducibility

+In the Nature paper "1,500 scientists lift the lid on reproducibility", researchers were surveyed about reproducibility.

+ - Over 70% of researchers who had tried to replicate another researcher's experiments failed.

+ - Over half had failed to reproduce their **own** experiments.

+***These are not insignificant numbers.***

+A number of interesting insights came from this study:

+ - Half of researchers surveyed agreed that there was a significant crisis of reproducibility

+ - almost 70% still trusted that even though these papers couldn't be reproduced, that the results were probably correct

 :::